szabihudak/project_plato_tech_assignment_project/README.md

 ###Limitations
 I recommend to use Chrome or Edge for testing, new tab handling does not work correctly in case of Firefox in the current Cypress version.

+###Bugs ang Questions
+Bugs and questions are in the ./BugsAndQuestions.md file